MetaMask/metamask-extension/README.md

 - Install [Node.js](https://nodejs.org) version 20
   - If you are using [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) (recommended) running `nvm use` will automatically choose the right node version for you.
+- Install react-devtools and remotedev (npm install -g react-devtools remotedev-server)
 - Enable Corepack by executing the command `corepack enable` within the metamask-extension project.
 Corepack is a utility included with Node.js by default.
 It manages Yarn on a per-project basis, using the version specified by the `packageManager` property in the project's package.json file.
 Please note that modern releases of [Yarn](https://yarnpkg.com/getting-started/install) are not intended to be installed globally or via npm.
+- Make sure you are not using a global instance of yarn.
+Else uninstall it via `brew uninstall yarn` or `npm uninstall -g yarn`.
 - Duplicate `.metamaskrc.dist` within the root and rename it to `.metamaskrc` by running `cp .metamaskrc{.dist,}`.
   - Replace the `INFURA_PROJECT_ID` value with your own personal [Infura API Key](https://docs.infura.io/networks/ethereum/how-to/secure-a-project/project-id).
     - If you don't have an Infura account, you can create one for free on the [Infura website](https://app.infura.io/register).